 Tell me, have you plans for blowing up the telegraph system in Dublin?

-On hearing this Mulcahy knew that something more that ordinary manoeuvres was planned.
+On hearing this Mulcahy knew that something more than ordinary manoeuvres was planned.

 Richard Mulcahy was interviewed for the RTÉ Television project 'Portraits 1916' on 23 January 1966.